UCLA TFT and Reprise 2.0 form partnership

 UCLA TFT AND SWAROVSKI PARTNER TO CREATE THE FEATURE DOCUMENTARY ‘WATERSCHOOL’

-The compelling new documentary Waterschool, created by graduate film students from the UCLA School of Theater, Film and Television, was introduced at a special private screening during the Sundance Film Festival, as part of an exclusive Swarovski-hosted event on Saturday, Jan.
+The compelling new feature-length documentary Waterschool, created by graduate film students from the UCLA School of Theater, Film and Television, was introduced at a special private screening during the Sundance Film Festival, as part of an exclusive Swarovski-hosted event on Saturday, Jan.
 20 in Park City, Utah.
-After the screening, there was a panel discussion and Q&A with Teri Schwartz, UCLA TFT Dean, Nadja Swarovski, member of the Swarovski Executive Board, and filmmaker Lucy Walker, who was a mentor on the project.
+After the screening, there was a panel discussion and Q&A with Teri Schwartz, UCLA TFT Dean, Nadja Swarovski, member of the Swarovski Executive Board, and Academy Award-nominated filmmaker Lucy Walker, who was a distinguished mentor on the project.

 Following the film’s premiere at Sundance, Swarovski presented the film during the World Economic Forum Annual Meeting in Davos, Switzerland, followed by a panel discussion about empowering the next generation to conserve the world’s most precious resource.
 CNBC host Tania Bryer moderated the panel discussion with Nadja Swarovski and Schwartz, as well as Paul Polman, CEO of Unilever and co-chair of WE Charity; Mark Tercek, president and CEO of the Nature Conservancy; and Lucineide Pinheiro, founder and director of IMEA (Instituto Mureru Eco Amazonia).